 ACST — Australian Central Standard Time

-ACST stands for Australian Central Standard Time and has a UTC+9:30 offset.
-It is used in Australia as the standard time for central regions.
+ACST stands for Australian Central Standard Time and is set at UTC+9:30.
+It is used in Australia for standard time in central regions.

-Compare ACST with other time zones using the visual hour grid and hour-by-hour tables.
-Export meetings with ICS download or send to Google Calendar and Gmail.
+Compare ACST with other time zones using the visual time grid and hour-by-hour tables.
+Export meetings with ICS download, Google Calendar, or Gmail support.

 How to Convert ACST to Other Time Zones

-Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This makes it easy to send a confirmed ACST meeting slot to distributed teams, travel coordinators, or customers so everyone sees the same appointment in their own local calendar.
+4. Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This makes it easy to send a finalized time window to a distributed team so everyone sees the same meeting in their own local calendar without manually converting from ACST.

 About Australian Central Standard Time (ACST)

 ACST is a standard-time abbreviation, and its daylight saving counterpart is ACDT.
-Another abbreviation with the same UTC offset is ACT, which is also UTC+9.
+Another abbreviation that shares the same UTC offset is ACT, which can matter when comparing time labels across systems, documents, or scheduling tools.

 ACST and Daylight Saving Time